North Carolina

 • Number of voting members: 19

-• Term length: 6 years for Governor appointed district seats and 2 years for Governor appointed at-large seats; 2 years for General Assembly appointed seats
+• Term length: 6 years for Governor appointed district seats, staggered terms; 4 years for Governor appointed at-large seats, terms run concurrently with governor’s term; 2 years for General Assembly appointed seats, all run concurrently

 • How selected: 11 members appointed by Governor, 8 members appointed by General Assembly